BartolomeoRusso9/SpotiFLAC-Module-Version/README.md

 )
 ```

----

-## Service Health Check
+### Service Health Check

 SpotiFLAC can probe all provider endpoints before downloading to verify which ones are currently reachable.

-In **Interactive Mode** this runs automatically at startup.
+In Interactive Mode this runs automatically at startup.
 In code or scripts you can call it directly:

 ```python
 from SpotiFLAC.core.health_check import (